 Once the benefits have been calculated they need to be communicated to the member and / or trustees of the scheme in the form of a letter.
 The examinations will expect learners to write letters to include all the facts and figures that are required to be communicated.

 For leaver case studies from the RST Pension Scheme and XYZ Pension and Life Assurance Scheme all letters should include the following (where applicable):

 1. Member's date of leaving and normal pension date

 2. Preserved pension on leaving (with the actual values for the pension splits [pre-1988 GMP, post-1988 GMP and excess elements for the XYZ Pension and Life Assurance Scheme; and pre-2006 and post-2006 elements for the RST Pension Scheme])

 3. Revalued pension to normal pension date (with the actual revaluation rates for the various pension elements and the actual values of the revalued elements, as stipulated above)

 4. Tax-free cash sum option at retirement (subject to the remaining pension covering the GMP, if applicable)

 5. Death before retirement:

 6. Death after retirement:

-7. Post retirement increases (with the actual rates for the pension splits [pre-1988 GMP, post-1988 GMP and excess elements for the XYZ Pension and Life Assurance Scheme; and pre-2006 and post-2006 elements for the RST Pension Scheme)
+7. Post retirement increase rates and increase dates (with the actual rates for the pension splits [pre-1988 GMP, post-1988 GMP and excess elements for the XYZ Pension and Life Assurance Scheme; and pre-2006 and post-2006 elements for the RST Pension Scheme)